 This is the international application and admission procedure for Data Science and Entrepreneurship.
-This MSc program is a joint effort of Eindhoven University of Technology and Tilburg University.
+This MSc program is a joint degree with Eindhoven University of Technology and Tilburg University.
 Students are free to choose at which university they want to apply: your application is registered by both universities and you will have access to the facilities of all three campuses in ’s-Hertogenbosch, Eindhoven and Tilburg.

 Dutch students please note